teamfeedr/interview-challenge/README-FRONTEND.md

 - Overstyle the application.
 Feel free to add niceties if you'd like, but please don't spend too much time on this.
 - Change the build configuration of the project
-- Worry too much about browser compatibility or responsiveness (it will be tested in Chrome on a Mac).
+- Worry too much about browser compatibility or responsiveness
     - This is an internal tool used only on desktops.
 We will discuss these topics further in your interview.

-Using internal component state is fine, but you're welcome to use redux/context (or any other state library) if you wish.
+Using internal component state is fine but you're welcome to manage your state however you feel appropriate.
-Please justify your choice to (or not to) use a library in `FRONTEND-NOTES.md`.
+Please justify your choice to (or not to) use internal component state in `FRONTEND-NOTES.md`.

-We are looking for clean code, with sensible component structure and data propagation.
+We are looking for clean code with sensible component structure and data propagation.

-If you have any issues please email ash@teamfeedr.com.
+If you have any issues please email lyz@feedr.co.

 Good luck!